Tera-Nuovo/graphic_novel-reader/public/docs/json-format.md

 The Graphic Novel Reader application supports importing content in a structured JSON format.
 You can import:

-- Complete stories with multiple chapters
+- Complete stories with multiple chapters (using the Story Import Format)
-- Individual chapters to add to existing stories
+- Individual chapters to add to existing stories (using the Chapter Import Format)

 All imports provide support for Japanese text with furigana, translations, and detailed word-level annotations.

-## Story Format
+## Story Import Format

-A complete story JSON file contains the following structure:
+When you want to import a complete story with one or more chapters, use the Story Import Format.

+### Structure

 ```json
 {